 It is closed on Mondays, January 1st, and the first days of Eid-ul-Fitr and Eid al-Adha each year.

-The ticket printed in the closing pages of Orhan Pamuk’s novel can be stamped at the ticket office for an invitation to the museum.
+The ticket printed on the closing pages of Orhan Pamuk’s novel can be stamped at the ticket office for an invitation to the museum.

 Audio guides in Turkish, English, and Russian are available for 10 TL per visitor.